-Long Son Petrochemicals Co., Ltd (LSP) is a joint venture between Vietnamese and Thai partners, and is seeking to develop a fully integrated petrochemical plant with a design capacity of Ethylene and propylene production around 1.1 and 0.5 million tons per year, respectively.
+Long Son Petrochemicals Co., Ltd. (LSP) is 100% owned by The Siam Cement Public Company Limited (SCG) via its subsidiaries that are Vina SCG Chemicals Co., Ltd. (VSCG) and Thai Plastic and Chemicals Public Co., Ltd. (TPC)., and is developing a fully integrated petrochemical plant with a design capacity of Ethylene and propylene production around 0.95 and 0.4 million tons per year, respectively.
 This will be fully integrated to the downstream polyolefins (PE / PP) capacity of similar scale.
-With a total capital investment of approximately -5.4 billion USD, this combined petrochemical plant and seaport development (the Project) located on Long Son Island, Ba Ria-Vung Tau Province, Vietnam, will be the biggest independent petrochemical complex in the country.
+With a total capital investment of approximately 5 billion USD, this combined petrochemical plant and seaport development (the Project) located on Long Son Island, Ba Ria-Vung Tau Province, Vietnam, will be the biggest independent petrochemical complex in the country.
 The Project has gained regulatory approval through the Socialist Republic of Vietnams legal framework.
 To secure Project financing from Equator Principles Financial Institutions (EPFI's), an Environmental and Social Impact Assessment (ESIA) was initially prepared by Environmental Resources Management (ERM) in accordance with the requirements of International Finance Corporations (IFC) Performance Standards (PS), Environmental Health and Safety (EHS) Guidelines and the Equator Principles (EP).
-The ESIA has been updated in August 2016 to incorporate a series of modifications to the Project design and gaps in the original study.
+The ESIA has been updated in August 2019 to incorporate a series of modifications to the Project design and gaps in the original study.
 At the time of writing it is not expected that the Government of Vietnam will require an updated ESIA because the changes are minor and will provide small environmental improvements over the approved documents.